shivanshshukla01/Web-Docs/docs/SQL.md

 FROM table_name
 WHERE col = 'something' -- case-sensitive equality col != 'something' -- case-sensitive equality
-col LIKE 'something' -- pattern matching or case-insensitive equality -- ILIKE is used for case-insensitive where LIKE is case-sensitive col NOT LIKE 'something' -- pattern matching inequality -- wildcards are % - means any num of character and _ means only one character
+col LIKE 'something' -- pattern matching or case-sensitive equality -- ILIKE is used for case-insensitive where LIKE is case-sensitive col NOT LIKE 'something' -- pattern matching inequality -- wildcards are % - means any num of character and _ means only one character